dmvjs/tagr/README.md

 passing functions
 -----------------

+NOTE: Passing functions from JSON is disabled by default.
+Enable this in tagr/config.js if you dare.

 Passing functions with JS objects is easy and uses $ object creation syntax as above.
 JSON is a transport layer where functions are not allowed as a native transport object like numbers or booleans.